-- The Council's Constitution documents the roles and responsibilities of the Council, Executive, Scrutiny, Policy Development, Regulatory and Officer functions.
-The Constitution is kept under review by the Constitutional Sub-Committee.
+- The Council's constitution documents the roles and responsibilities of the Council, Executive, Scrutiny, Policy Development, Regulatory and Officer functions.
+The constitution is kept under review by the Constitutional Sub-Committee.
 All proposed changes are considered by the Corporate Governance Committee and Full Council.
-The Constitution was reviewed and updated in January 2014 to reflect the TDBC / WSC 'JMASS' project. - The Statutory Officers meet as a Corporate Governance Group.
-The Monitoring Officer and S151 Officer are members of the Joint
+The Constitution was reviewed and updated in January 2014 to reflect the TDBC / West Somerset Council 'JMASS' project. - The Statutory Officers meet as a Corporate Governance Group.
+The Monitoring Officer and S151 Officer are members of the Joint Management Team (JMT) and the Senior Leadership Team (SLT) which meets weekly and regularly considers governance issues. - The Group Leaders, Chief Executive and other relevant key officers meet regularly to share information and discuss any issues for the authority. - The strategic direction of the organisation and sponsorship of key objectives and priorities is undertaken by the Joint Management Team, which consists of the Directors, Assistant Directors, Assistant Chief Executive and a representative of Southwest One - who meet on a monthly basis with the Chief Executive.
+In addition to this the Chief Executive, Assistant Chief Executive and Directors (the Senior Leadership Team) meet on a weekly basis. - The Council's Lead Officers meeting monthly along with the members of JMT.
+Many items are discussed and the contents of the OneTeam Briefing are approved in these meetings.
+The expectation is that key messages are shared back to teams through team meetings. - The Leader and Chief Executive meet on a monthly basis in order to maintain a shared understanding of roles and objectives. - The statutory roles of Monitoring Officer and Chief Finance Officer and Head of Paid Service are well established with their own control regimes to enhance the control environment, and these roles are embedded within the new Joint Management structure.
+In the new JMT arrangements in place since Jan '14, the Assistant Chief Executive and monitoring officer is a member of the Senior Leadership Team (two deputies are also appointed and are available to cover both WSC and TDBC) - There is a member/officer protocol that sets out the standards of behaviour expected to ensure a good working relationship between members and officers. - Portfolio holders and the shadow portfolio holders meet key officers on a regular basis to discuss relevant issues within their portfolio. - The financial management arrangements are reviewed on a regular basis to ensure they conform to the requirements of CIPFA Statement on the Role of the Chief Finance Officer in Local Government (2010) as set out in the Application Note to Delivering Good Governance in Local Government: Framework.
+From Jan 2014 onwards, the Chief Financial Officer and Section

-- Management Team (JMT) and the Senior Leadership Team (SLT) which meets weekly and regularly considers governance issues. - The Group Leaders, Chief Executive and other relevant key officers meet regularly to share information and discuss any issues for the authority. - The strategic direction of the organisation and sponsorship of key objectives and priorities is undertaken by the Joint Management Team, which consists of the Directors, Assistant Directors, Assistant Chief Executive and a representative of Southwest One who meet on a monthly basis with the Chief Executive.
-In addition to this the Chief Executive, Assistant Chief Executive and Directors (the Senior Leadership Team) meet on a weekly basis. - The Council's Lead Officers meet monthly along with the members of JMT.
-Many items are discussed.
-The expectation is that key messages are shared back to teams through team meetings. - The Leader and Chief Executive meet on a monthly basis in order to maintain a shared understanding of roles and objectives. - The statutory roles of Monitoring Officer and Chief Finance Officer and Head of Paid Service are well established with their own control regimes to enhance the control environment.
-These roles are embedded within the new Joint Management structure.
-In the new JMT arrangements in place since January 2014, the Assistant Chief Executive and Monitoring Officer is a member of the Senior Leadership Team alongside the Chief Executive and s151 Officer / Deputy CEO / Director of Operations (two deputies are also appointed and are available to cover both WSC and TDBC) - There is a member/officer protocol that sets out the standards of behaviour expected to ensure a good working relationship between members and officers. - Portfolio holders and the shadow portfolio holders meet key officers on a regular basis to discuss relevant issues within their portfolio. - The financial management arrangements are reviewed on a regular basis to ensure they conform to the requirements of CIPFA Statement on the Role of the Chief Finance Officer in Local Government (2010) as set out in the Application Note to Delivering Good Governance in Local Government: Framework.
-From Jan 2014 onwards, the Chief Financial Officer and Section 151 provision is covered by the Director Operations as part of the TDBC/WSC Joint Management now in place.
+151 provision is covered by the Director - Operations as part of the TDBC/WSC Joint Management now in place.
 The Chief Financial Officer is a CCAB qualified accountant and is responsible for maintaining a robust system of internal control